ACharbonneau/ubiquitous-succotash/README.md

 > bash ubiquitous-succotash/0_GetData.sh
 5. Each SNP dataset needs it's own unique processing pipeline, all of these are in the '1_preprocess' folder and can be run in any order, or in parallel.
 Most can just be run with bash, i.e. `bash scriptname`, but a few are fiddly and need individual lines run, or <sigh> require setting up and querying a MySQL server.
 Some will take in excess of 12 hours to run.
 6. Most of the phenotype data is controlled access and must be downloaded *manually and individually*.
 Filenames and links to the data portals for these files are provided in the **Traits** section below.
 These files must be saved in a folder called "ss" in the main directory
+7. Copy in the various tools folders: `tools/bin/`,
 7. Run 2_LDSR_wave1.sh which processes all of the above files into a LDSR run.
 This will take days to run.
 I've been using interactive jobs, because it crashes often: qsub -I -N MyJobName -l nodes=1:ppn=8,mem=64gb,walltime=47:58:00,feature='intel18'